Skip to main content

 Foreign workers who are experiencing or at risk of abuse in relation to their employment in Canada can apply for an open work permit for vulnerable workers.
 This was introduced to protect workers on employer-specific permits from exploitative situations.
 Eligibility:

-The vulnerable worker OWP is valid for up to 1 year and can be renewed.
+The vulnerable worker OWP is generally issued for up to 12 months and can be renewed.
 Evidence of abuse can include a statement from a shelter, police report, medical documentation, or a signed statutory declaration.
-IRCC takes a low threshold approach — reasonable grounds to believe abuse exists is sufficient.
+IRCC takes a low threshold approach, reasonable grounds to believe abuse exists is sufficient.

 Destitute Student OWP